CharlesCCC/flutter-widget-of-the-week/FWoW/README.md

 Todo:

 - [x] enable check box for each Practice (Best for 100Day Code challenge practice)
-- [ ] Auto Post to Social Network(Twitter/Facebook/etc.) whenever one widget is finished to implement
+- [x] Auto Post to Social Network(Twitter/Facebook/etc.) whenever one widget is finished to implement
-  - [ ] Require: have the ability to connect/share with Social Network
+  - [x] Require: have the ability to connect/share with Social Network
+  - [x] Twitter
+  - [ ] Facebook
 - [ ] Add Search Box to Top